Transferring Your SEVIS Record to Columbia (F-1 Student)

 You are eligible to transfer your SEVIS record only if you meet the following requirements:

 The "release date" is the date on which you want Columbia to have ownership of your SEVIS record.
-We cannot issue a COE for you until your record is released to us.
+We cannot issue an I-20 (Certificate of Eligibility, COE) for you until your record is released to us.

 Your current school must enter your chosen release date into your SEVIS record by the end of the grace period following your academic program or authorized OPT.

 1. If you’re traveling abroad, you will need to have Columbia’s COE in hand when you return from your trip.
 This means you need the release date to be early enough for Columbia to process your application for a COE, which can take four weeks.

 2. Are you going to be employed between the two programs?

 If you're currently on OPT, you need to choose a transfer release date after your chosen last date of employment.
 You cannot continue working on OPT after your release date.